Eugene Lang College of Liberal Arts: History

-Eugene Lang College of Liberal Arts was founded as the Freshman Year Program at The New School in 1972 as a pre-college program for high school graduates.
-Three years later, in 1975, the program was expanded to a full undergraduate program and renamed The Seminar College.
-In 1985, following a generous donation by Eugene Lang and his wife Theresa, the school was renamed Eugene Lang College.
+The program that became Eugene Lang College began in 1972 as the Freshman Year Program at The New School.
+It allowed high school seniors, and occasionally juniors, to earn college credit in small seminar courses before transferring to four-year institutions.
+The first class had just under 50 students.

+In 1975, the university launched the Seminar College, the direct predecessor of Eugene Lang College.
+Its curriculum expanded as enrollment grew and came to include accelerated BA-MA programs, fieldwork, internships, study abroad, and exchange courses with other New York universities.

+In 1985, philanthropist and New School trustee Eugene M. Lang donated $5 million to the institution.
+The gift enabled the Seminar College to become a full school of the university, which was renamed Eugene Lang College of Liberal Arts in his honor.
 The college currently has an enrollment of over 1,555 students.

 In 2005, the phrase "The New School" was inserted into the name of each division of The New School as part of a unification strategy initiated by the university's President Bob Kerrey; thus, Eugene Lang College was renamed Eugene Lang College The New School for Liberal Arts.
 In 2015, The New School rebranded again by renaming the schools to better clarify the relationship between the university and its schools.
 Eugene Lang College's formal title is The New School's Eugene Lang College of Liberal Arts.